 Terrorist threat worldwide

-According to the World Health Organization (WHO), you're six times more likely to be killed in a motor vehicle accident in Mozambique than in Australia.
-Driving in Mozambique can be hazardous due to poor road conditions, local driving practices and inadequate lighting.
-It is especially dangerous to drive after dark in rural areas.
-Drivers should look out for pedestrians and livestock, especially in rural areas.
+You are six times more likely to be killed in a motor vehicle accident in Mozambique than in Australia.
+Driving hazards include poor road conditions, local driving practices and inadequate lighting.
+It's especially dangerous to drive after dark in rural areas.
+Roads are often shared with pedestrians and livestock, especially in rural areas.

-During the rainy season (November to April) travel by four-wheel drive vehicle is recommended for most road travel outside Maputo.
-Many roads in the Gaza and Inhambane provinces and parts of Sofala, Zambezia and Tete provinces, including the North-South road, are subject to flooding and damage in the rainy season.
+During the rainy season (November to April) four-wheel drive vehicles are recommended for most road travel outside Maputo.
+Many roads in the Gaza and Inhambane provinces and parts of Sofala, Zambezia and Tete provinces, including the North-South road, experience flooding and damage in the rainy season.

 There have been reports of pedestrians deliberately causing accidents in order to extort money from foreign drivers.

-Checkpoints are common throughout Mozambique and drivers should obey police signals to stop.
+Checkpoints are common.
 There have been reports of police soliciting bribes from tourists.

 If you're arrested or jailed, the Australian Government will do what it can to help you under our